 - Formal hearing for third violation (maximum penalties could be levied)

-Watch The Video on the New Advertising Fines for Real Estate Agents
+Watch The Video About Higher Advertising Fines For Real Estate Agents

 Higher Fines for Advertising Violations

 So now, on to the changes.
 Beginning on June 1, 2017 the LREC is raising these fines associated with advertising violations.
 After lengthy discussion and research, it was concluded that the current cite and fine system does not seem to be enough of a deterrent to prevent enough advertising violations.
 Therefore, several changes were made starting with a significant increase in the fines.
 The new penalty structure will look like this beginning in June: